pjover/locust-template/README.md

 ### One server

 After configuring the scripts, just run them with `locust`.
-For example to run the test TestOne against the URL http://my-url:8080/ run:
+For example to run the test PT1 against the URL http://my-url:8080/ run:

 ```
-locust -f locustfile-TestOne.py -H http://my-url:8080/
+locust -f locustfile-PT1.py -H http://my-url:8080/
 ```

 After running this command, go to the URL printed by `locust`, by default http://localhost:8089/ and follow the on-screen instructions.
 You will be able to specify the number of clients to simulate and the ramp-up rate, and then lauch the tests and see the statistics in real time (as well as stop the tests when needed).